blakegarretson/essentials/main.md

 - [Obsidian](https://obsidian.md/) is probably best known as a note-taking app, but it has comprehensive Markdown support, live preview, and a plugin ecosystem that can turn it into just about anything you want.
 Personally, I like to install plugins for [LanguageTool](https://languagetool.org), smart quotes, and Git (for document version control), and I think Obsidian is perfectly suited for general prose.
 Obsidian’s support of math blocks and diagrams also makes it a viable contender for technical papers, but it isn’t my first choice. [✽](#copy:brew install --cask obsidian)
 - [Zettlr](https://zettlr.com) advertises itself as a “one-stop publication workbench”, and that is an apt description.
 While excellent for notes, it really excels in longer form academic and technical writing, especially if you need to handle citations, LaTeX math equations, or diagrams.
 Like Obsidian, it has a very nice live-preview.
 Unlike Obsidian, it does not support plugins, but tools like LanguageTool are builtin, and I like the simplicity. [✽](#copy:brew install --cask zettlr)
 - [MacDown 3000](https://macdown.app) is my choice when I want a simple editor to open a Markdown file.
 Sometimes I want to just open a Markdown file without messing with Obsidian vaults or adding it to Zettlr’s workspaces.
 The side-by-side Markdown preview is also handy for certain types of editing, such as complex equations where seeing immediate visual feedback is helpful. **(Mac)** [✽](#copy:brew install --cask macdown-3000)
+- [FluxMarkdown](https://macdown.app) is great to have for quick Markdown previews on Mac.
+It is a Quick Look extension and a standalone program with support for Mermaid diagrams, KaTeX math blocks, TOC, dark/light mode, HTML and PDF export, along with other clutch features.
+If you just want to see what a Markdown file looks like without generating another file or opening an editor, this gives you instant results. **(Mac)** [✽](#copy:brew install --cask xykong/tap/flux-markdown)

 ### Honorable Mentions